Who should she see?

 If the mother has existing National Insurance Disability Scheme (NDIS) funding, you may need to assist her to apply for further funding to support her new role as a parent.
 If she does not have NDIS funding because she has been relatively independent in caring for herself, she may need to apply for assistance.
 Having a baby requires new skills and considerations to be developed, and whilst the mother may have good self-care skills, a new baby adds further challenges.

-Different areas will have a variety of services available to support parents-to-be.
+Different geographical locations will have a variety of services available to support parents-to-be.
 Community Health Centres are the best way to find out about these in your area.
+Many support services are organised through non-government organisations.

 For other information